panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 `async handleClick()` has been marked as an asynchronous function.

 When the *Insert/Remove* button is clicked, the value of `this.show` changes.
-Then `await this.$nextTick()` awaits until the changes have reached DOM.
-Finally `console.log(this.$refs.content)` logs the actual content of the reference.
+Then `await this.$nextTick()` awaits until the changes reach DOM.
+Finally, `console.log(this.$refs.content)` logs the actual content of the reference.

 My recommendation is to use the `this.$nextTick()` with the `async/await` syntax since it's more readable than the callback approach.

 ## 4. Conclusion

-When you change component's data, Vue updates the DOM asynchornously.
-If you want to catch the moment when DOM has been updated after component's data change, then you need to use `Vue.nextTick(callback)` or `this.$nextTick(callback)` functions.
+When you change the component's data, Vue updates the DOM asynchronously.
+If you want to catch the moment when DOM has been updated after the component's data change, then you need to use `Vue.nextTick(callback)` or `this.$nextTick(callback)` functions.

-Their single `callback` argument is goint to be invoked right after DOM updates: and you are gurantueed to get the latest DOM.
+Their single `callback` argument is going to be invoked right after DOM updates: and you are guaranteed to get the latest DOM.

 Alternatively, if you don't supply the callback argument to `Vue.nextTick()` or `this.$nextTick()`: then the functions would return a promise that's being resolved when DOM is updated.